Bayesian Nonparametric Causal Inference for Quantile Residual Life: An Application to Alzheimer's Disease: Discussion

-As in any causal analysis of observational data, the proposed framework relies on identifying assumptions that are not fully verifiable from the observed data, particularly conditional exchangeability and conditionally non-informative censoring; see Assumptions~\eqref{EDPMqrl.causal.identification.A2} and \eqref{EDPMqrl.causal.identification.A3}.
-In the ADNI application, we argued that these assumptions are plausible after adjustment for important baseline demographic, genetic, and clinical covariates, and we supplemented the primary analysis with sensitivity analyses for residual unmeasured confounding and informative censoring; see Section~\ref{EDPMqrl.application.sensitivity}.
-Although these analyses do not eliminate reliance on the identifying assumptions, they provide a transparent assessment of robustness under clinically interpretable departures from the benchmark causal model.
-However, the current sensitivity analyses rely on restricted location shift perturbations (for Assumptions~\eqref{EDPMqrl.causal.identification.A2} and~\eqref{EDPMqrl.causal.identification.A3}) and require computationally expensive refitting of the posterior sampler for each specification (for Assumption~\eqref{EDPMqrl.causal.identification.A3}).
-Future work could therefore develop richer and more computationally scalable sensitivity analyses for violations of Assumptions~\eqref{EDPMqrl.causal.identification.A2} and~\eqref{EDPMqrl.causal.identification.A3}, including approaches based on more flexible bias models \citep{wang2011note, linero2015flexible}, or joint dependence constructions such as copulas \citep{daniels2012bayesian, kim2017framework, bae2024bayesian}.
+As in any causal analysis of observational data, identification of the PSQC depends on assumptions that cannot be fully verified from the observed data, including conditional exchangeability, conditional cross-world independence, and conditional non-informative censoring.
+Regarding this concern, we adjusted for important demographic, genetic, and clinical covariates and examined departures from these assumptions through sensitivity parameters $(\psi_{0},\psi_{1})$, $\kappa$, and $(\eta_{0},\eta_{1})$.
+These sensitivity analyses do not remove dependence on the identifying assumptions, but they provide a transparent assessment of how the estimated contrasts change under prespecified and interpretable departures from the primary analysis.
+The examined sensitivity specifications nevertheless represent only a limited range of possible violations, and the informative-censoring analysis requires refitting the posterior sampler.
+Future work could consider richer and more computationally efficient sensitivity procedures.